Mitchell Drummond

-Mitchell David Drummond (born 15 February 1994) is a New Zealand rugby union player who currently plays as a halfback for in the Bunnings NPC and the in the Super Rugby competition.
+Mitchell David Drummond (born 15 February 1994) is a New Zealand rugby union player who currently plays as a halfback for in the Bunnings NPC.

 Early career

 Born and raised in Nelson in the South Island of New Zealand, Drummond attended Nelson College where he captained their top side.
 During his school years, he represented his province at both rugby and cricket before focusing solely on rugby after graduation.
 After many years in the youth structures, he moved to Christchurch and joined the Rugby Academy in 2013.